cerb/cerb.github.io/_workflows/cerb.integrations.ipstack.md

 ---
 title: Geolocate IPs (IPstack)
 excerpt: Geolocate IPs and render locations on maps with IPstack.
+summary: This page provides a comprehensive guide on integrating Cerb with IPstack to geolocate IP addresses and display their locations on maps.
+It covers the installation process, including the requirement to create an IPstack connected account and enabling the workflow in Cerb 11.0+.
+The usage section explains how to interact with the system to locate IP addresses, including using the Cerb interface and adding the interaction to custom widgets and toolbars.
+Additionally, the page offers a reference template for building a custom "Geolocate IPs" workflow, detailing the necessary configurations, scripts, and policies to retrieve and display geospatial data about IP addresses.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.integrations.ipstack/